rban01/slicer_registration/manual_registration.md

 >>All nodes -> data_name -> Edit properties -> Information
 >2.
 Volumes
 >3.
 Models
+>>Display -> Visibility -> [Visbility, Opacity, View, Color]
+>>View specifies in which view the model is visible.
+If none are checked, the model is visible in all views, 2D or 3D.
 >4.
 Transforms
 >5.
 Markups
 >6.
 Segment Editor